Curious about Beijing nightlife and wondering how to maximize the free time in the evenings on a Beijing tour?

 On your Beijing tour, make a stop at Wangfujing snack street.
 Although we’re talking Beijing nightlife, a visit to Wangfujing snack street is good any time of day.

 Wangfujing is usually associated with shopping, and there is certainly plenty to be had in Wangfujing snack street.
-However, the real star of this Beijing food mecca are the traditional local snacks.
+However, the real star of this Beijing food mecca is the traditional local snacks.

 Find it: Wangfujing Snack Street, Dongcheng District, Beijing